esteinebrey/ScheduleBuilder/README.md

 <img src="pageDisplay/homePage.PNG" />

 This is the default page displayed to anyone when they try to access Schedule Builder.

+Normally pressing the button will go to the login page.
+However, if a user is logged in and goes to the Home page using the navigation bar, when they click the button, they will be routed to the Admin page or Schedule page if they are an admin user or student respectively.

 ### Login Page